zovoilis-lab/Flye/docs/USAGE.md

 We coverted the raw `bas.h5` file to the FASTA format for the convenience.

     wget https://zenodo.org/record/1172816/files/E.coli_PacBio_40x.fasta
-    flye --pacbio-raw E.coli_PacBio_40x.fasta --out-dir out_pacbio --genome-size 5m --threads 4
+    flye --pacbio-raw E.coli_PacBio_40x.fasta --out-dir out_pacbio --threads 4

-with `5m` being the expected genome size, the threads argument being optional (you may adjust it for your environment), and `out_pacbio` being the directory where the assembly results will be placed.
+with `the threads argument being optional (you may adjust it for your environment), and `out_pacbio` being the directory where the assembly results will be placed.

 ### E. coli Oxford Nanopore Technologies data